rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicsbayess-theorem-2.md

 You was surprised by the Bayesian Shop Owner whom present you with four candles.

 The Phrase "Fork Handles" and "Four Candles " are acoustically almost identical.

+Put you into the Bayeisan shop owner's shoes:

 *   Brain Storm/List out any reasons you can think of to event B(you hear "fork handles") to happen